-Despite the prevalence and importance of agricultural technology ventures in developing countries, comparatively little scholarly research has been undertaken documenting lessons learned and best practices.
+Despite the prevalence and importance of agricultural technology ventures in developing countries, comparatively little scholarly research has gone into documenting lessons learned and best practices.
 This information is largely conveyed via more informal media, and many insights from in-country practitioners are not documented at all.
 This article aims to bring many of these lessons into the realm of scholarly literature by presenting a taxonomy of common failure modes for agricultural ventures particularly in developing economies.

-3 3 PURPOSE
+3 PURPOSE

-This article presents the rationale and methodology for a presentation (continued in Part 2) of descriptions of 26 different failure modes that can occur when designing, implementing, and maturing or scaling up agricultural technology ventures.
+This article presents the rationale and methodology for a presentation (continued from Part 1) of descriptions about 26 different failure modes that can occur when designing, implementing, and maturing or scaling up agricultural technology ventures in developing countries.